 Interestingly, Luke does not mention Joseph paying the five shekels to a priest.
 Why not?

-It could be that he simply takes this act for granted, just as he doesn't go into the details of the rite of Mary's purification.
-He's cited the Old Testament passages referring to these rites, and he takes that as sufficient indication they were performed.
+It could be that he simply takes this act for granted, just as he doesn't go into the details of the rite of Mary’s purification.
+He has cited the Old Testament passages referring to these rites, and he takes that as sufficient indication they were performed.

 But some have thought there may be a deeper significance to his failing to mention Jesus being redeemed.